KonuTech/machine-learning-zoomcamp-capstone-01/README.md

 ## Dataset

-The dataset used to feed the MLOps pipeline was downloaded from [Kaggle](https://www.kaggle.com/competitions/amex-default-prediction).
+The dataset used to feed the ML Pipeline was downloaded from [Kaggle](https://www.kaggle.com/competitions/amex-default-prediction).
+You can download the dataset directly from there.

 Reading data in chunks was applied to handle the size of the training dataset, which is approximately 16 GB, and the test set, which is around 32 GB.
 For a more detailed approach, please check notebooks: [01_prepare_train_data](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-01/blob/main/notebooks/01_prepare_train_data.ipynb) and [05_prepare_test_data](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-01/blob/main/notebooks/05_prepare_test_data.ipynb)